 The Fur Information Council of America invited the designer for fashion week in New York City in 1999.
 She was a first Asian designer to ever participate in the event.
 She held her runway show in Manhattan alongside the collections of Valentino, Saint Laurent, De La Renta and others.
 This successful debut in North America of ROYAL CHIE was followed by the launch of its first flagship store on Madison Avenue in New York City in 2002.

 After 2000, the company’s marketing efforts focussed on expansion in the North American market.
 “MOSAIQUE de CHIE” products reached consumers in North America and flourished in the market.
-They were sold in major department stores as well as seen in major magazines.
+They were sold in major department stores in Canada and U.S.A. as well as seen in major magazines.

 Copenhagen Fur, the industry authority, awarded ROYAL CHIE its Purple Level distinction, the highest rank in its quality of products.
 ROYAL CHIE also produced “eco friendly” products in collaboration with Teijin Corporation using their high tech fabric in luxury fur designs.
 The fabric was made of used PET bottles.
 ROYAL CHIE was recognized as an ecologically friendly brand and praised for its initiative by many consumers and environmentalists.

-ROYAL CHIE introduced MORRIS Shochu, a distilled spirit made of sweet potatoes as part of its brand extension in 2010.
+In 2010 ROYAL CHIE introduced MORRIS as part of its brand extension.
+MORRIS is a type of Shochu, a distilled spirit made of sweet potatoes.
 The introduction of this “Edible Fragrance” astonished the media.
 The unprecedented marketing strategy as a designer’s brand was not expected by many people.

 ROYAL CHIE rebranded as CHIE IMAI in April 2017.
 The company committed itself to carrying the spirit of its designer and her leadership forward to the next generation.
 The CHIE IMAI brand continues to be a reliable and accessible fashion brand in the history.